Domestic violence in lesbian relationships: Forms

-The scope of domestic violence among lesbian relationships displays the pattern of intimidation, coercion, terrorism, or violence that achieves enhanced power and control for the perpetrator over her partner.
+The scope of domestic violence among lesbian relationships displays the pattern of intimidation, coercion, or violence that achieves enhanced power and control for the perpetrator over her partner.
 The forms of domestic violence in lesbian relationships include physical abuse, such as hitting, choking, using weapons, or restraining, often referred to as "battering"; emotional abuse, such as lying, neglecting, and degrading; intimidation threats, such as threats to harm the victim, their family, or their pets; sexual abuse, such as forcing sex or refusing safe sex; destruction of property, such as vandalizing the home and damaging furniture, clothing, or personal objects; economic, such as controlling the victim's money and forcing financial dependence.
 In addition, psychological abuse was found to be common among lesbian victims.
 Outing is a specific and unique form of psychological abuse found in the LGBTQ community.
 This includes threatening to disclose someone's sexuality or relationship status to family, friends, and workplace as a form of control.
 Findings from studies have shown that slapping was the most commonly reported form of abuse, while beatings and assaults with weapons were less frequent.
 Sexual violence within lesbian relationships was found to be as high as 55%.
 The most frequent type included forced kissing, breast, and genital fondling, and oral, anal, or vaginal penetration.
 Eighty percent of victims reported psychological abuse and verbal abuse.
 Lesbians are also less likely to use physical force or threats than gay men.